Japan to release treated Fukushima water into the sea | DW | 16.10.2020

-The Japanese government planned to release treated water from the Fukushima Daiichi nuclear power plant into the sea.
+The Japanese government plans to release treated water from the Fukushima Daiichi nuclear power plant into the sea, according to reports published Friday.

 The decision ends years of speculation over what to do with the more than one million tons of water that were treated after the power plant was severely damaged and suffered a meltdown due to the massive earthquake and ensuing tsunami in 2011.

-Japanese Industry Minister Hiroshi Kajiyama said no formal decision has been made, but the government plans to move quickly.
+Japanese Industry Minister Hiroshi Kajiyama said no formal decision has been made, but that the government planned to move quickly.

 "Decommissioning of the Fukushima Daiichi plant is a major premise for a restoration in Fukushima from the nuclear disaster.
 To prevent any delays in the decommissioning process, we need to make a decision quickly," said Kajiyama during a news conference.